Benefits of Nonfiction

 You also grab pre-made task cards with question stems that work with any text you find!

-BENEFIT OF USING INFO TEXTS IN CLASS #5: COVERING NUMEROUS STANDARDS
+BENEFIT #5: COVERING NUMEROUS STANDARDS

 • Summarizing – Identifying the central idea and its development throughout is a critical step of fully understanding a text.
 I teach students to use the Somebody – Wanted– But – So – Then method of summarizing.
-Once students have this strategy down, they can begin to see how it functions on a fundamental level to arriving at a central idea.
+Once students have this strategy down, they can begin to see how it functions on a fundamental level to arrive at a central idea.

 • Writing Prompts – I always look for ways for students to write about what they read.
 All of my Hot Topics Lessons include at least one prompt, if not multiple in various modes.